Statistical analysis¶

 right panel with tabs for results, post-hoc tests, diagnostics, and exploratory plots.

-Support for statistical modeling was introduced in version 0.9 and is currently classified as a preview/beta feature.
-The core estimation engines (covering fixed-effects Linear, Binomial, and Poisson regressions) were implemented by the lead author within the Phonometrica codebase.
+Support for statistical modeling was introduced in version 0.9.
+The core estimation engines (covering fixed-effects Linear, Binomial, and Poisson regressions) were implemented manually by the lead author.
 More specialized modules, including Negative Binomial regression, Mixed-Effects models, and Bayesian inference, along with post-hoc tests and residual diagnostics, were developed with the assistance of Claude Opus 4.6 (as of April 2026) using algorithmic guidance from established literature and reference implementations in R.

-While our internal benchmarking shows an excellent match across a diverse suite of datasets when compared to reference R packages (such as lme4 or glmmTMB), these features are provided without a guarantee of absolute numerical parity, and the Bayesian engine is still considered experimental at this stage.
+While our internal benchmarking shows an excellent match across a diverse suite of datasets when compared to reference R packages (such as lme4, glmmTMB and brms), these features are provided without a guarantee of absolute numerical parity.
 Users may encounter minor discrepancies due to differences in optimization algorithms, convergence criteria, or numerical stability in edge cases.
-We strongly recommend cross-validating critical results in a secondary statistical environment for the time being.
 We welcome community feedback and detailed bug reports.

 Top bar¶